evolution-gaming/kafka-flow/docs/overview.md

 The consumer parameter is a thin wrapper over `Consumer` coming from `skafka` meant to faciliate the simpler unit tests will less methods to stub.
-The recommended way, currently, is to create such a `Consumer` is to use `consumerOf` method from `KafkaModule` helper, which will configure `Consumer` properly and also proivde a `KafkaHealthCheck` which could be used for application-wide health check.
+The recommended way, currently, to create such a `Consumer` is to use `consumerOf` method from `KafkaModule` helper, which will configure `Consumer` properly and also proivde a `KafkaHealthCheck` which could be used for application-wide health check.